Self-correction is Not An Innate Capability in Language Models: Mechanistic Analysis

-In the previous subsection, we explore the individual role of CoT and external feedback for activated toxicity/warrants.
-In this subsection, we explore the interactions between feedback and CoT by examining self-correction method: \texttt{ext-CoT}.
-Our results yield two key observations.
-For the first observation, conflicts arise between CoT and external feedback when they are combined across various self-correction settings.
-Regarding the second observation, LLMs tend to prioritize CoT over external feedback when both are present, even though feedback generally activates less toxicity or more warrants.
+In the previous subsection, we explored the individual effect of CoT and external feedback for activated warrants.
+In this subsection, we explore the interactions between feedback and CoT by examining the self-correction setting: \texttt{ext-CoT}.
+Our results yield two key observations: (1) External feedback exhibits non-positive effects on CoT when the two are combined, and there are even conflicts between them in BBQ; (2) LLMs tend to prioritize CoT over external feedback when both are available, despite the fact that feedback typically activates more warrants.

-\textbf{RealToxicity}.
-Figure~\ref{fig:feedback-cot-realtoxicity} shows the mechanistic analysis of the interaction between feedback and CoT in the setting of \texttt{ext-CoT} by examining how the feedback for impact the toxicity activated by CoT.
+\textbf{BBQ-Age}.
+Figure~\ref{fig:feedback-cot-bbq} shows the mechanistic analysis of the interaction between feedback and CoT in the setting of \texttt{ext-CoT} by examining how the feedback impacts the warrants activated by CoT.
 Specifically, we remove feedback from the input context and prompt the LLMs to generate a new CoT based solely on the previous CoT and the instruction, excluding any feedback.
-We then examine the activated toxicity in the hidden states from both the original and the newly generated CoT.
-The figure~\ref{fig:feedback-cot-realtoxicity}.left shows that \textit{external feedback is a negative impact to CoT} among the first four rounds, as the activated toxicity of \texttt{ext-CoT} (with feedback) is higher than that of the setting without feedback.

-Further, we leverage the IFD score to validate how this conflict influences the toxicity of LLMs' responses.
-As shown in Figure~\ref{fig:feedback-cot-realtoxicity}.middle, while generating responses, LLMs tend to follow the CoT rather than the external feedback.
-However, according to Figure~\ref{fig:feedback-cot-realtoxicity}.right, the external feedback (green) induces significantly lower toxicity in hidden states compared to CoT (red).
-We can also observe that the external feedback in the \texttt{ext-CoT} setting activates nearly as less toxicity as the feedback in the \texttt{ext} setting, where the external feedback demonstrates a positive impact on performance.
-This mechanistic analysis explains why \texttt{ext-CoT} is worse than \texttt{ext} for RealToxicity.
+We then examine the activated warrants in the hidden states from both the original and the newly generated CoT.
+For both warrants of \texttt{label} and \texttt{evid}, the feedback has a negative impact on CoT , reducing the activated warrants by CoT if the external feedback is present.
+Further, we leverage the IFD score to validate how LLMs react to CoT and feedback.
+As shown in the right of Figure~\ref{fig:feedback-cot-bbq}, while generating responses, LLMs tend to follow the CoT rather than the external feedback.
+According to Figure~\ref{fig:feedback_cot_warrants}, the feedback can activate more warrants than that of CoT.
+However, LLMs tend to follow CoT rather than a more helpful external feedback.

-BBQ-Age.
-Figure~\ref{fig:feedback-cot-bbq} presents how feedback and CoT interact to activate warrants in the Age bias of BBQ.
-For both warrants of \texttt{label} and \texttt{evid}, the feedback has a negative impact on CoT.
-Additionally, we also observe that LLMs tend to follow CoT rather than the external feedback as shown in the right subfigure.
-This is similar to that of RealToxicity.
-More experiment results on BBQ can be found in appendix~\ref{app:mechanism_2}